Brainstorming

 Option A:

-- Introduce the central theme of the session and give explanations where needed.
+- Introduce the central theme of the session and provide explanations where needed.

-- Divide the group into smaller groups with up to 6 students per group.
+- Divide students into smaller groups of up to six students.

-- Ask the students to draw a 3×3 grid in the middle of the flipchart.
-This should result in a square with 9 boxes.
-Ask them to write the central theme in the middle box.
+- Ask students to draw a 3×3 grid in the centre of the flipchart, resulting in a square with 9 boxes.
+Ask students to write the central theme in the middle box.

-- The students are now to brainstorm about the general theme.
-They write down 8 ideas or solutions in the boxes of the grit.
+- Students brainstorm ideas related to the theme and write down 8 ideas or solutions in the boxes of the grid.

 Option B:

-- Introduce the central theme of the session and give explanations where needed.
+- Introduce the central theme of the session and provide explanations where needed.

-- Create a 3×3 grid with a central theme in the middle.
+- Create a 3×3 grid with the central theme in the middle.

-- Ask the students what concepts they connect to the central theme.
-Write these on the boxes around the middle box.
+- Ask students to suggest concepts connected to the central theme.
+Write these in the boxes around the middle box.

-- Finally, gather together and each group will present their output to others.
+- Reconvene and have each group present their outputs to the class.
 Discuss the findings.

 Make a cube